AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 draft: true
 ---

 Hello again everyone!
 Today we bring you a brand new AKASHA release named *Seeking Whispers*.
-The latest 0.5 version contains multiple bug fixes and introduces new features such as Whisper based searching, easy identity backup, mentions and…*drums in the background*…GIF support!
+The latest 0.5 version contains multiple bug fixes and introduces new features such as Whisper based searching, easy identity backup, mentions and…*drums in the background*…**GIF support!**

 Among the bugs fixed we also squashed the famous *“link of death”* bug which was stopping users from publishing and saving drafts containing embedded links (sorry about that one -_-;)

-The spotlight of this release revolves around the Whisper search experiment since it enables truly private searches by not revealing the identity of the person making the request.
-As far as I am aware we might be the first ones using Whisper for this purpose and so far it seems like there's real potential here - big kudos go to Marius for the idea and implementation.
+The spotlight for this release revolves around the Whisper search experiment since it enables **truly private searches by not revealing the identity of the person making the request.** As far as I am aware, we might be the first ones using Whisper for this purpose and so far it seems like there's real potential here for enhancing user privacy online - **big kudos go to Marius** for the idea and implementation.

 Following the initial results of this searching experiment we plan to implement it also for people and the rest of the sections that will be rolled out in the near-mid future.